AxelElg/memoryGif/README.md

 ## Future Improvements

 - give user a choice for what kinds of Gifs the memory game will use (not just rick and morty once).
-- build a leader-board for players high score.
 - to launch this website and make it accessible online.